sparkflows/sparkflows-docs/docs/mlops/end-to-end-examples/sparkml.rst

 Model Monitoring and Drift
 -------------------------

-Sparkflows MLOPS features provide comprehensive monitoring capabilities:
+Sparkflows MLOps features provide comprehensive monitoring capabilities:

 #. **Performance Over Time**: The Predictions over Time Graph (enabled in the training workflow's Evaluator node) displays model performance metrics as the model scores new data over time using the associated prediction workflow.